 Danello is the protector, the voice of caution.
 He sees what might go wrong and takes steps to prevent that from happening.

 From Blue Fire:

 Aylin grabbed my hands.
 “Nya, stop.
 There’s ugly and then there’s just plain wrong.”
 She locked her gaze on mine.
 “I can live with ugly if we get our people back, but I’m not letting you do wrong.
-Might as well turn yourself in to the Duke if you start that.”Typical Aylin.
-Saying what she thinks, being practical, accepting what she has to do, but stopping Nya from going over a line she knows can’t be crossed.
+Might as well turn yourself in to the Duke if you start that.”This is typical Aylin, saying what she thinks, being practical, accepting what she has to do, but stopping Nya from going over a line she knows can’t be crossed.

 “Eyes down,” Danello whispered into my ear.
-“You’re glaring at him.”Very Danello.
-He notices danger, even if it’s Nya putting herself in danger, and he acts on it.
+“You’re glaring at him.”This is very Danello.
+He notices danger, especially if it’s Nya putting herself in danger, and he acts on it.
 He’s not one for long speeches, and he doesn’t waste words.

 Their Relationship to the POV Character

 Aylin huffed.
 “We have Healers and soldiers and knives.
-We can make pain.”Aylin’s flippant tone, saying what has to be done like it’s obvious.
-Saying what no one else wanted to say, but still maintaining her often-humorous style.
+We can make pain.”Aylin’s flippant tone says what has to be done like it’s obvious.
+It says what no one else wanted to say, but still maintains her often-humorous style.

 Non-POV character voices can be challenging sometimes, and there will be times when a line really can go to any character.
 But think about who that character is, what role they play, and how they typically get information to the POV and you’ll start seeing subtle ways you can change a line to better suit who that character is.